-- By providing a mailing list sign-up sheet at workshops, community meetings, hearings and other public events. - By asking those who attend events which, if any, interest groups are missing. - By asking our partner agencies to provide contact information for other interested parties. - By using other comprehensive or creative means that consider the community structure, languages spoken, local communications preferences and the locations (such as libraries, churches, schools and other centers) where the community regularly congregates.
+- By providing a mailing list sign-up sheet at workshops, community meetings, hearings and other public events. - By asking those who attend events which, if any, interest groups are missing. - By asking our partner agencies and CMAP committee members to provide contact information for other interested parties. - By using other comprehensive or creative means that consider the community structure, languages spoken, local communications preferences and the locations (such as libraries, churches, schools and other centers) where the community regularly congregates.